 Since 2013 the Friends of Seward Park have documented and researched the alarming die-off of the park’s sword fern population.
 Though Seward Park appears to be one of the first places hit by the die-off, the die-off is now also being tracked in other Puget Sound locations.

 For the park centennial in 2011, the torii committee undertook to design, raise money, and construct a replacement for the original Seward Park Torii, a gift from the Seattle Japanese Chamber of Commerce to the city of Seattle in 1935, that was removed because of decay in the 1980s.
-A celebration of the now completed torii is expected in April 2021
+A celebration of the now completed torii is expected on April 2, 2022 at 1:00pm.

 The Seward Park Audubon Center provides environmental programs, camps, and conservation work aimed at protecting birds and the places they need.